 This post is part of a recurring series here on BSB where we share wedding budget tips to help you save money on your wedding!
 You can access all the wedding budget tips on a single page for your convenience and future reference.
 This post is all about how having a brunch wedding can save you lots of money on your big day!

 Wedding Budget Tip #19:

 Consider having a brunch wedding as a way to save money on many different aspects of your day.

 When it comes to your wedding budget, the reception typically takes up a sizable portion of your total spend.
 And the majority of the reception expenses will likely come from your food and beverage, so thinking outside the box when it comes to cuisine is a great way to save money.

-If you’re anything like me, you think that brunch is the best meal ever.
+If you’re anything like us, you think that brunch is the best meal ever.
 And the best part is that most of the food is super affordable, too.
 Think eggs, breakfast casseroles, hash browns, pancakes, etc — delicious *and* budget-friendly.

 And beyond just the cost of the food, having a daytime wedding is likely to save you money as well!
-Since most weddings take place during the evenings, you can score a discount on the rental of your wedding venue by having a morning ceremony, like this Budget Friendly Brunch Wedding we featured.
-You also won’t likely have a big raging dance party, so you can go simple on the wedding entertainment and set up a DIY dj station.
+Since most weddings take place during the evenings, you can score a discount on the rental of your wedding venue by having a morning ceremony, like this Budget-Friendly Brunch Wedding we featured.
+You also won’t likely have a big raging dance party, so you can go simple on the wedding entertainment and set up a DIY DJ station.

-would you consider having a brunch wedding?
+So tell us: would you consider having a brunch wedding?

 Leave a comment below and let us know!